 - A lack of understanding of the industry you are in and how to position yourself within it because no research was done

-- A lack of understanding of your competitors – what they do, how they communicate, and what you can learn from them.
+- A lack of understanding of your competitors – what they do, how they communicate through various platforms such as social media, and what you can learn from them.

 - An inability to understand or communicate core differentiators

 - There is no core marketing message based on core differentiators, target Personas, Ideal buyers, and the problems your solution solves

 - A lack of clarity on what product or services you offer and how to position it to a defined Persona

 - The lack of documentation of a tactical digital marketing plan that your team is clear on and are able to work together on in rhythm

 - You are missing the ability to drive traffic to a website without converting traffic to leads, or

 driving the wrong traffic to your website because you don’t clearly understand what keywords you need to rank for in Google

 - A misunderstanding of how to use modern software to automate elements or your lead nurturing